Parmo: Application for PDO/TSG status

+World Parmo Championships

+A light-hearted celebration of the parmo, the World Parmo Championships started with an inaugural competition in 2007 in Stockton.
+The championships ran annually until 2016, after which there was a two-year gap.
+The 2019 edition saw 30 restaurants compete before the live "parmo-off" between the final four at the Middlesbrough Town Hall.
+The winner was the Borge Italian restaurant from Stockton-on-Tees, taking their fourth consecutive first place.

 Nutritional information

 In 2007, North Yorkshire Trading Standards conducted a survey of 25 fast food dishes.
 A large parmo with chips and salad they tested contained about 2,600 calories and 150g of fat.